 Color coding is an easy way to prevent transferring bacteria from one area to another.
-This is known as cross contamination.
+This is known as cross contamination, and even professional cleaners take careful steps in order to prevent cross contamination.
 Cross contamination causes infections.
 Preventing cross contamination is a big part of commercial cleaning (in fact, I just wrote an article on the subject for Cleaning and Maintenance Management Magazine).
 It’s also an important part of cleaning in hospitals and it should be important in your home.
 Think about it, you probably wouldn’t use a cleaning cloth on a toilet and then go use it to wipe down your kitchen counters, at least not on purpose.
 But how can you be sure that you’re not doing that?
 Mistakes happen.

 Color coding can prevent that.
 You should use at least three colors of microfiber cleaning cloths.
-Use one color in the kitchen, another color in the restroom, and a third color for general cleaning in the rest of the house.
+Use one color in the kitchen, another color in the restroom, especially to wipe down your toilet, and a third color for general cleaning in the rest of the house.

 We have lots of colors of our 16×16 All Purpose Microfiber Towels.
 Pick 3 or 4 and stick with them.
 While the color coding program you implement can be custom to you, here’s a common color designation: